 - The ability to use linear perspective in the creation of volume and space

 - The creation of Form (composition) through the application of the elements of design – line, shape, value, and texture

-- Awareness of the application of principles of design – space, balance, rhythm, harmony, dominance, movement, proportion
+- Awareness of the principles of visual form: space, balance, harmony, rhythm, figure/ground, movement, and more.

 - An awareness of careers in which drawing/design are fundamental